hatgit/forex-gpt/README.md

 <img src="https://github.com/hatgit/forex-gpt/assets/5213035/c461f57b-d977-4c95-bc9f-de6abac01501" width="20%" height="auto">

 # Install directly from within Chat-GPT:
 Forex-Rates is now available to all Chat-GPT premium subscribers, as of June 10th, 2023.
-Please note that the Plugin only works fully during the trading week from 5pm EST on Sunday through 4pm EST on Friday, as forex markets are closed on the weekends.
+Please note that the Plugin works 7-days a week but the trading week is from 5pm EST on Sunday through 5pm EST on Friday, so any requests made on the weekend cannot be in the present tense as markets are closed on the weekends.

 <img src="https://github.com/hatgit/forex-gpt/assets/5213035/517f6fa8-d0c1-45b0-9658-733d04dc014a" width="35%" height="auto">